Parvfect/AI/readme.txt

 The bot is as good as the dataset though and its very random.
 Still want to use early input consideration.

 24/6/20 - Some deep learning introduction and just some starter programs to understanding how a neural net works.
 Tried to make a cat dog one but gave up when the encoding differed and yeah, kinda lazy.

+25/6/20 - Made a first number ocr using a MNIST dataset and Pytorch.
+Everything was done for me though, so looking forward to learning more.